eoinkeaney/DSI16-Capstone/README.md

 ### Conclusion

-NLP techniques can be a very useful tools for adding more features to your data set however to get the most from it you need a clear definition of your goals and a high domain knowledge of your sources.
+NLP techniques are a very useful collection of tools that add more features to your data set, however to get the most from it you need a clear definition of your goals and a high domain knowledge of your sources.
 The NLP techniques I learned can be a good starting point for analysing a collection of text data but there needs to be some structure already set in the data collection or stringent rules during the data wrangling stages to get the most out of it.